Menu

 RELIGIOUS EDUCATION AT WYBOURN COMMUNITY PRIMARY

-Religious education is planned and delivered on a two year rolling cycle through three themed ‘Wonder Weeks’ each year, addressing a different religion each week.
-Over a two year period, pupils will learn about Christianity, Judaism, Islam, Buddhism, Hinduism and Sikhism.
+Religious education is planned and delivered on through weekly lessons, addressing different religious views.
+Over a year period, pupils will learn about Christianity, Judaism, and Islam in Key stage 1 with weekly lessons, visits and visitors.
+In key stage 2 the focus is on Christianity, Judaism, Islam, Hinduism and Humanism.
 Each of the other religions are compared to the key beliefs and practises of Christianity.

 Intent